 Looking down by Sarah Schubert won Third Prize for its intriguing composition.
 Cameron commented that the image looked almost like an oil painting at first glance, making the viewer want to look again.

 Manon Keown won the Student Prize for her photograph Now and Then, depicting the contrasting elements of old and new Footscray.
 Both judges were drawn to this photograph for its visual composition and duality.
-The award was sponsored by VU’s Library Services and presented by Chief Student Officer Naomi Dempsey, who talked about the importance of initiatives like Picturing Footscray for students to feel a real sense of connection to both the VU and local community.
+The award was sponsored by VU’s and presented by Chief Student Officer Naomi Dempsey, who talked about the importance of initiatives like Picturing Footscray for students to feel a real sense of connection to both the VU and local community.

 The exhibition at Footscray Connectivity Centre will remain open to the public until 5pm Friday 11 November 2022.